 Amitriptyline belongs to a class of medications called Tricyclic antidepressants.
 It is used to treat depression and alleviate neuropathic pain.
 It can also treat migraines.

-Amitriptyline can be taken by mouth.
+Amitriptyline can be taken orally.

 In Hong Kong, Amitriptyline is a prescription only medicine, and requires a prescription from a doctor to be purchased in a pharmacy.
 It can also be obtained from doctors.
 To find a pharmacy near you, refer to the list of pharmacies (“Authorized Sellers of Poisons”) from the Hong Kong Department of Health.

-For more information about drug names and ingredients, you can visit Hong Kong’s Drug Office at http://www.drugoffice.gov.hk
+For more information about drug names and ingredients, you can visit Hong Kong’s Drug Office at https://www.drugoffice.gov.hk

 For detailed information about the use of Amitriptyline in children, pregnancy and breastfeeding, and for questions about drug interactions, please check with your pharmacist or doctor.